 The second box contains the indoor unit which is mounted to an interior wall.
 Connected to it is a set of refrigerant lines and a power line that are run through a hole in the wall down to the outdoor unit.
 There’s also a small drain line connected to it that carries off any condensation from the indoor unit.

-Update: On the latest 3rd generation models, the lineset comes as a separate piece with quick connections on either end.
-The indoor unit comes with a short length of line that makes it much easier to install by yourself as you no longer have to feed 25' of line through the wall!
+Update: On the later 3rd and 4th generation models, the lineset comes as a separate piece with quick connections on either end.
+The indoor unit comes with a short length of line that makes it much easier to install by yourself as you no longer have to feed 25’ of line through the wall!

 The indoor unit box contains the user manual, filters, the remote control, a drain connector for the condenser, and the Wi-Fi adapter.
 It also contains a cardboard template for the mounting plate with the location of the hole that must be cut in the wall.

 I started the installation by removing the indoor unit with the attached line set from the box.
 After removing the zip ties holding the lines together, I removed the metal mounting bracket from the back of the unit and uncoiled some of the lines being careful not to kink them.

 Next, I very gently bent the lines so that they exited the back of the unit where the hole will be located.
 The shorter tube is the drain line and it needs to exit underneath the line set so that any condensation can easily drain outside.

 Then I leveled and taped the template to the wall of our shop and pre-drilled holes on two stud locations.
 I also went ahead and drilled a pilot hole where the hole for the line set would go before attaching the mounting bracket to the wall with a pair of cabinet screws.